MawOfTheVoid/Pylette/README.md

 * If you want to add a color from your screen you must open a colordialog and there you will find an option to pick a color from your screen.
 * That the "Custom Color" in the combobox never goes away is neither a bug nor a feature... it's less work.
 * The Pylette can only work with rgb and rgb-compatible colorspaces.
+* If your palette has a lot of colors and you can open the exported palette then try setting the scaling setting to 1 because your picture may otherwise to big to open.

 If you find more quirks or even bugs you are very much encouraged to make an issue on Github.